TustiWutsi/analytics_cup_research/README.md

 Instead of summing the control probabilities of all players from both teams, we compute the probability of a single player against the sum of the probabilities of the opposing team’s players.

 **Spatial categorization of controlled areas**
-To better interpret the controlled spaces, we cluster them using unsupervised learning methods (a K-means model produces coherent spatial zones, and a UMAP-HDBSCAN model allows for a finer characterization of space shapes)
+To better interpret the controlled spaces, we cluster them, with both spatial and contextual features (e.g., defensive lines), using unsupervised learning methods : a K-means model produces coherent spatial zones, and a UMAP-HDBSCAN model allows for a finer characterization of space shapes.

 **Evaluation of controlled spaces**
 To assess the value of these spaces, we train xPass and xT models based on the [deep-learning Soccermap approach](https://arxiv.org/abs/2010.10202).